List of French and Saunders episodes

 French and Saunders is a British comedy sketch series created by and starring Dawn French and Jennifer Saunders.
 The series premiered on BBC2 in 1987, and due to its success, it was moved to BBC1 in 1994.
-It regularly featured comedic musical duo Simon Brint and Rowland Rivron of Raw Sex, as well as appearances from Kathy Burke, Kevin Allen, Patrick Barlow, Adrian Edmondson, Mel Giedroyc, Sue Perkins, Lenny Henry, Lulu, Harriet Thorpe, Patsy Kensit, Kate Moss, and music performances from Kirsty MacColl, Alison Moyet and Joan Armatrading.
+For the first four series, it regularly featured Simon Brint and Rowland Rivron as the comedic musical duo Raw Sex.
+Additional music was provided throughout the show's run by guest-starring musicians, including recurring guest Alison Moyet, and throughout series 3 by Kirsty MacColl.
+Frequent guest stars included Kevin Allen, Patrick Barlow, Harriet Thorpe and Kathy Burke, with other significant guests including Jane Asher, Lenny Henry (French's then-husband), Patsy Kensit, The Krankies, Lulu and Helen Mirren.

-In addition, the series featured several compilation specials, including the two-part "French and Saunders Go to the Movies", the two-part "I Can’t Believe It’s Music"/"I Can't Believe It's Not Music", the 20th anniversary, six-part "A Bucket o'French and Saunders" and the 30th anniversary special, "300 Years of French and Saunders".
+In addition, the BBC has aired several compilation specials, including the two-part "French and Saunders Go to the Movies"; the two-part "I Can't Believe It's Music"/"I Can't Believe It's Not Music"; the 20th anniversary, six-part series A Bucket o' French and Saunders; and the 30th anniversary special "300 Years of French and Saunders".